Ahmad9094/TicTacToe-JavaSwing-Project/README.md

-# TicTacToe JavaSwing Project
+# TicTacToe Game JavaSwing Project 🎮
- A simle TicTacToe game using java swing for our java class project in YU
-# Tic-Tac-Toe Game 🎮

 A basic **Tic-Tac-Toe** game built with **Java Swing**.
 This is a simple two-player game where players take turns placing `X` and `O` on a 3x3 grid.
 The game detects wins and draws, and allows players to restart the game.

 ## 🛠 Features